-- Gifts to Dynasty trust to utilize \$5 million GST exemption; - If the donor is unwilling to make further gifts, the donor may be willing to make a late allocation of GST exemption to a prior trust (and if appropriate, later do a qualified severance to have fully exempt and non-exempt GST trusts); - Forgiveness of outstanding loans to children; - Gifts to grantor trusts, and leveraging grantor trusts with loans or sales from the grantor; - Equalizing gifts to children or grandchildren; - Gifts to save state estate taxes; - GRATs (GRATs will continue to be advantageous even with the permanent \$5 million indexed gift exemption);
+- Gifts to Dynasty trust to utilize \$5 million GST exemption; - If the donor is unwilling to make further gifts, the donor may be willing to make a late allocation of GST exemption to a prior trust (and if appropriate, later do a qualified severance to have fully exempt and non-exempt GST trusts); - Forgiveness of outstanding loans to children;

-- Life insurance transfers (including the ability to "roll out" of split dollar arrangements); - Deemed §2519 transfers from QTIP trusts (for an outstanding detailed discussion of planning by a surviving spouse with QTIP trusts, see Read Moore, Neil Kawashima & Joy Miyasaki, Estate Planning for QTIP Trust Assets, 44th U. MIAMI HECKERLING INST.
+- Gifts to grantor trusts, and leveraging grantor trusts with loans or sales from the grantor; - Equalizing gifts to children or grandchildren; - Gifts to save state estate taxes; - GRATs (GRATs will continue to be advantageous even with the permanent \$5 million indexed gift exemption); - Life insurance transfers (including the ability to "roll out" of split dollar arrangements); - Deemed §2519 transfers from QTIP trusts (for an outstanding detailed discussion of planning by a surviving spouse with QTIP trusts, see Read Moore, Neil Kawashima & Joy Miyasaki, Estate Planning for QTIP Trust Assets, 44th U. MIAMI HECKERLING INST.
 ON EST. PLAN. ch.
 12 ¶ 1202.3 (2010)); and - QPRTs - These specific gift strategies are discussed in more detail in Item 5.o-aa of the "2012 Heckerling Musings and Other Current Developments" found here and available at www.bessemer.com/advisor. - g.
 Gift Strategies That Provide Some Benefit to Grantor and/or Grantor's Spouse.
-Planning alternatives for providing some benefit to the grantor and/or the grantor's spouse include: - Borrowing of trust funds by grantor; - The use of "spousal lifetime access trusts" (sometimes referred to as "SLATs"), including concerns over whether the donee-spouse can be given a testamentary limited power of appointment broad enough to appoint the assets back into a trust for the original donor-spouse if the donee predeceases, and including potential effects of creditors rights with respect to those trusts; - "Non-reciprocal" trusts (for example, if married individuals want to include each other as potential beneficiaries of SLATs; - Self-settled trusts established in asset protection jurisdictions; - Sale for a note or annuity rather than making a gift of the full amount to be transferred; - Transferring residence to trust or co-tenancies between grantor/spouse of grantor and trust; - "Reverse defective grantor trust" transaction in which the donor purchases (including through the exercise of a substitution power) or borrows assets gifted to trust; - A donor may choose to purchase or borrow assets from grantor trusts in return for long-term notes if the donor would like to re-acquire those assets (to be able to enjoy the income produced by those assets or to be able to achieve a basis step up at the donor's subsequent death), see generally Clay Stevens, The Reverse Defective Grantor Trust, Tr. & Ests.
+Planning alternatives for providing some benefit to the grantor and/or the grantor's spouse include: - Borrowing of trust funds by grantor; - The use of "spousal lifetime access trusts" (sometimes referred to as "SLATs"), including concerns over whether the donee-spouse can be given a testamentary limited power of appointment broad enough to appoint the assets back into a trust for the original donor-spouse if the donee predeceases, and including potential effects of creditors rights with respect to those trusts; - "Non-reciprocal" trusts (for example, if married individuals want to include each other as potential beneficiaries of SLATs; - Self-settled trusts established in asset protection jurisdictions; - Sale for a note or annuity rather than making a gift of the full amount to be transferred; - Transferring residence to trust or co-tenancies between grantor/spouse of grantor and trust; - A donor may choose to purchase or borrow assets from grantor trusts in return for long-term notes if the donor would like to re-acquire those assets (to be able to enjoy the income produced by those assets or to be able to achieve a basis step up at the donor's subsequent death), see generally Clay Stevens, The Reverse Defective Grantor Trust, TR. & ESTS.
 33 (Oct.
-2012); - Preferred partnership freeze; - Turning off grantor trust status (to at least minimize the continuing cost to the grantor); - Payment of management fees to the grantor;
+2012); - Preferred partnership freeze;

+- Turning off grantor trust status (to at least minimize the continuing cost to the grantor);

+- Payment of management fees to the grantor;

-- Inter vivos QTIPable trust; and - Retained income gift trust.
+- Inter vivos QTIPable trust; and

+- Retained income gift trust.